StevenJiang1110/asterinas-new/docs/src/framework/README.md

 To explore how these APIs come into play, see [the example of a 100-line kernel in safe Rust](a-100-line-kernel.md).

+The framework APIs have been extensively documented.
+You can view the complete API documentation at the [online documentation](https://asterinas.github.io/api-docs/aster_frame).

 ## Four Requirements Satisfied

 In designing and implementing Asterinas Framework,